GedMullen/classes/rdbms.md

 <br>13 .
 What is the employee id of the person with the highest salary?
 <br>14 .
 Use the employee id identified in Q1 to locate the employee details from the salaries table.
 <br>15 .
 Find the employee details of the person with the lowest salary.
 <br>16 .
-List all the salaries of Berni Sanella DOB 29/8/61 - oder the query by to_date;
+List all the salaries of Berni Sanella DOB 29/8/61 - order the query by to_date;
 <!--
 <br>12 .
 Bernie contributed 10% of her  salary to her pension.
 How much per annum did she pay into her pension for each of her  salaries?
 Create a query to output the pension contributions for each of her salaries.
 <br>12 .
 Create an alias for the pension column in Q5 called “Pension”.